InnovationEnterprise/let-me-slide-that-for-you/README.md

 ### SlideMe

 Simple js plugin to roll presentations.
-You can use it as a video presntation slider, image presentation, text presentation or just a video player.
+You can use it as a video presentation slider, image presentation, text presentation or just a video player.

 all files are availabe through our cdn http://d3gr29hczmiozh.cloudfront.net/